 1. Choose your battle ahead of time

 I couldn’t imagine going through all the effort of getting to the hike only to turn back when we finally arrived at the trailhead.
-If you are going to push (and you should-see #3) then be ready to follow through.
-Which means you may need to be ready to…
+If you are going to push (and you should see #3) then be ready to follow through.
+This means you may need to be ready to…

 2. Carry more than your weight

 I’ve had to carry that girl on my back so many times and she’s almost 8!
 But here’s how I see it, if I don’t carry her, she’s going to sit there and not move and will eventually be able to control the situation so that she wins.
 If that happens, there will be a whole series of entitlement issues I’ll have to deal with down the road.
 And we don’t want that!